 The new csv files will be created in a subdirectory in the same location.
-It will be named after the original csv file.
+Each file name includes the original name of the source CSV file for easy identification.
 The application requires the Microsoft .net Framework 1.1.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.

 We are committed to keeping our content free and independent, which means no paywalls, no sponsored posts, no annoying ad formats or subscription fees.